-If you actually are connected on campus, and are not using the CSU-GUEST wireless network, then something went wrong with your web request.
+If you actually are connected on campus, and are not using the CSU-VISITOR wireless network, then something went wrong with your web request.
 This sometimes happens because of corrupt cookies or cached web content.
 Please clear your web browser cache and cookies, and restart your browser.
 After restarting, try it again!

 Click here for help clearing your browser’s cache & cookies: https://cnsit.colostate.edu/kb/clearing-your-browser-cache-cookies